aliyun/terraform-provider-alicloud/website/docs/d/api_gateway_service.html.markdown

 Using this data source can open API gateway service automatically.
 If the service has been opened, it will return opened.

+For information about API Gateway and how to use it, see [What is API Gateway](https://www.alibabacloud.com/help/product/29462.htm).

+-> **NOTE:** Available in v1.96.0+

 ## Example Usage

 ```